 \section{Final comments}

-A flexible algorithm for estimating circular--linear densities is proposed based on a copula density representation.
-The method provides a completely nonparametric estimator, but it can be modified to accommodate the classical Johnson and Wehrly family of circular--linear distributions.
+A flexible algorithm for estimating circular-linear densities is proposed based on a copula density representation.
+The method provides a completely nonparametric estimator, but it can be modified to accommodate the classical Johnson and Wehrly family of circular-linear distributions.
 In the purely nonparametric version of the algorithm, circular and linear kernel density estimators have been used for the marginals, although other nonparametric density estimators could be considered.
-In addition, the extension of the algorithm for circular--circular density estimation is straightforward.\\
+In addition, the extension of the algorithm for circular-circular density estimation is straightforward.\\

-In our air quality data application, the precision of the measurement devices posed some extra problems in the data analysis.
+In our air quality data application the precision of the measurement devices posed some extra problems in the data analysis.
 The lack of precision resulted in the appearance of repeated values for the wind direction, and a data perturbation procedure was needed in order to apply the algorithm.
 The perturbation method proposed has been checked empirically, and it is inspired by the results for kernel distribution estimation, but our guess is that similar results could be obtained with just perturbing the data by summing errors from a highly concentrated distribution (e.g. a von Mises distribution with large $\kappa$).
 Nevertheless, data perturbation in the circular setting needs further investigation.
 Another possible problem that may be encountered in practice, for linear variables, is censoring, that may be due to detection limits or other phenomena.
-Under censoring, the observation values are only partially known, and suitable estimation procedures for density estimation with censored data should be applied.\\
+Under censoring, the observation values are only partially known, and suitable estimation procedures for density estimation with censored data should be applied.

 Finally, a natural criticism of our analysis of the air quality data is that the measurements were not independent of one another.
-Temporal dependence could be accounted for in the estimation procedure by using a proper bandwidth selector, such as a $k$--fold cross--validatory bandwidth for the linear kernel density estimator.
-However, there are not such alternatives for circular data (up to the author's knowledge) and the study of bandwidth selection rules for circular dependent data is beyond the scope of this paper.\\
+Temporal dependence could be accounted for in the estimation procedure by using a proper bandwidth selector, such as a $k$-fold cross-validatory bandwidth for the linear kernel density estimator.
+However, there are not such alternatives for circular data (up to the authors' knowledge) and the study of bandwidth selection rules for circular dependent data is beyond the scope of this paper.\\